CogDisResLab/website/content/home/slider.md

   cta_label = "Go to Projects Page"
   cta_url = "/projects"
   cta_icon_pack = "fas"
-  cta_icon = "graduation-cap"
+  cta_icon = "tasks"

 [[item]]
   title = "Posts"
+  content = "View All Posts"
-  content = "Check all of the lab's posts" align = "center"  # Choose `center`, `left`, or `right`.
+  align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
   overlay_color = "#666"  # An HTML color value.
   overlay_img = "headers/bubbles-wide.jpg"  # Image path relative to your `static/img/` folder.
-  overlay_filter = 0.5  # Darken the image.
+  overlay_filter = 0.75  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).
   #   Activate the button by specifying a URL and button label below.